 The new sedan is the next model in the pipeline after the Ibiza and is due to be released next year as a 2010 model.
 The car will be called the Exeo and it will be available in both sedan and wagon bodystyles.
 The official images show that designers chose to play it safe with a very conservative look for the new model.
 The rear of the car takes obvious styling influences from sister brand Audi, while the front end features a trademark Seat identity with an almost identical grille and bumper design as the new Ibiza.
-The wing mirrors are also unique to the Seat version of the car, though the overall look of the car is still very similar to that of the B7 Audi A4.
+The wing mirrors are also unique to the Seat version of the car, though the overall look of the car is still very similar to that of its donor B7 Audi A4 underpinnings.

 At launch, the new EXEO will feature three petrol-engines ranging from 102hp (75kW) to 200hp (147kW) and three common rail diesel engines of latest generation ranging in power from 120hp (88kW) to 170hp (125kW).
 The car on show at Paris is fitted with the 2.0L, 200hp (147kW) petrol TSI engine, which is rated at 36.6mpg (6.4L/100km).
 Unsurprisingly, the Exeo features chassis and mechanical components essentially identical to the B7 Audi A4, including four-link independent front suspension and trapezoidal rear suspension for solid driving dynamics.